Test Tube Baby Centre & Best IVF Treatment in Mumbai

 As far as pregnancy is concerned, there is an increased chance of multiple pregnancies due to the transfer of two, three or sometimes more embryos.
-However, the risks for pregnancy i.e. complications per se during pregnancy due to IVF treatment/ICSI&during delivery are unchanged at Ankoor IVF centre in Mumbai.
+However, the risks for pregnancy i.e. complications per se during pregnancy due to IVF treatment/ICSI & during delivery are unchanged at Ankoor test tube baby centre.

 Are there any birth defects or abnormalities in the child born through IVF treatment in Mumbai /ICSI?

 Male infertility is known to be associated (in some cases) with chromosomal and other genetic anomalies.
 There is known to be an increase in gross chromosomal abnormalities such as balanced translocation in men with very low sperm counts.
 Also, about 5% of men with very low sperm counts have small areas of missing DNA on their Y chromosome (Y micro-deletion).
 Techniques such as ICSI will, in some cases, may lead to transmission of genetic problems that might cause infertility in male offspring, or could possibly be associated with other (at this time unknown) medical problems in the child.

 As of now, there have now been many thousands of babies born after IVF treatment with ICSI with follow-up after birth.
 Thus far, there has not been demonstrated to be any clear increased risk for birth defects as compared to IVF treatment with conventional insemination.
 Most studies thus far have shown that the risk of birth defects after ICSI is the same as for babies conceived through IVF treatment without ICSI, and for those conceived naturally.
 However, some studies have suggested that having IVF treatment with or without ICSI might increase the risk of birth defects.